 The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
 Schools receive funding for pupils who have been registered for Free school meals at any point in the last six years ((known as Ever 6 FSM).
 Schools also receive funding for children who have been looked after continuously for more than six months and children of service personnel.
-For the year 2017-18 this amount is £1,320 per pupil and £300 for service premium.
-For those children who are Looked After who have been adopted form care the figure is £2,345.
+For the year 2020-21 this amount is £1,345 per pupil and £310 for service premium.
+For those children who are Looked After who have been adopted from care the figure is £2,345.
 The funding for 2020-21 is based on figures taken form the January 2020 census.
 Going forward funding will be based on numbers taken at the October census.

 The Government believes that the Pupil Premium is the best way to address the current underlying inequalities between children eligible for free school meals and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 The Government believes that head teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 • The performance tables which show the performance of disadvantaged pupils compared to their peers

 • The Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular those who attract the Pupil Premium.

 • The information for parents that schools have to publish online.

 We have used the advice and supporting documentation of the EFF to guide our Pupil premium principles and approach, adopting a Tiered approach to our spending.

 Our priorities for using the pupil premium funding effectively are as follows.